 I’m sure I would have never made it in the Pueblo community hundreds of years ago.

 Our next stop was the Taos Pueblo Red Willow Farmer’s Market where we met with Angelo McHorse, Red Willow Farm manager.
 He told us about this project for local kids he’d started after going to school in Colorado and then coming back with an Ag business degree.
 The farm uses innovative sustainable technology which celebrate their traditional agricultural heritage with modern food production, Angelo told us.
 Within their three green houses they are able to produce vegetables year round.

 Taos is a town for artists.
 It is also a town very typical New Mexico, that is rich with the local Native American influence.
 If you have never felt any sort of spiritual connection with the land and gift of nature before, you probably will in New Mexico.
 As you stand at the foot of the great mountain, amongst the streams and springs or vast grassy fields (one of which holds the Pueblo buffalo herd), its impossible not to be enchanted by nature.
 You couldn’t possibly hope to see everything Taos has to see in a day, so if you have the opportunity, stay linger.

 Our historical trail of badass women of the West was certainly best ended in Taos, the highlight of our trip.
-Robert our guide, who so meticulously prepared the day for us a also shared his art with us.
-In no other city that I contacted did anyone reach out to us with such enthusiasm as Taos, which welcomed us with open arms.
-I left this time ready to slip into flowy turquoise skirt and whip out an easel to paint the high desert sky.
+Robert, our guide, meticulously prepared an graciously welcomed us to Taos for our one-day visit.
+In no other city that I contacted did anyone reach out to us with such enthusiasm as Taos.
+I left ready to slip into a flowy turquoise skirt and whip out an easel to paint the high desert sky.
 Perhaps it is something in the water, or maybe the sacred mountain had already lured us in.
-In fact, all of the Whiskey Sisters were ready to move there, each one inspired by the town, and each us of re-inspired by each other, as strong women.
+In fact, all of the Whiskey Sisters were ready to move there, each one inspired in her own way, and each us of re-inspired by each other, as strong women.